Category: NR3 – Administrative Assistant, Research and Program Support

 Annual base salary range: $49,462–$61,813 (based on experience)

 Reports to: Prof. Florian Martin-Bariteau

 The University of Ottawa Centre for Law, Technology and Society is seeking an inspiring and energetic Administrative Coordination Assistant to provide support to its core activities, as well as some programs and projects.

 The Administrative Coordination Assistant will primarily provide general administrative, operational, and coordination support to the director of the University of Ottawa Centre for Law, Technology and Society.
 The Assistant will also provide support to the AI + Society Initiative, the University Research Chair in Technology and Society, and related projects.

 Performing all duties autonomously and proactively, the Assistant will organize meetings, coordinate correspondence and communications, manage schedules, arrange travel, prepare documents and reports, track finances, coordinate administrative processes (including human resources), coordinate events and assigned projects.

 The Assistant will work both in French and English, in collaboration with other staff members, and various stakeholders at the University of Ottawa and across a network of academic, governmental and community stakeholders, both in Canada and globally.

-Place of work and COVID-19: We are currently working in a hybrid model, but we are expecting to resume in person activities in Fall 2022.
-At the campus’ reopening, after a reasonable notice, it will be expected that the hired candidate be present in person at the Centre’s workspace at 100 Thomas Moore..
+Place of work: We are currently working in a hybrid model, and it will be expected that the hired candidate be present in person at the Centre’s modern workspace at 100 Thomas Moore.
 We understand each person’s circumstances are unique and will work with the selected candidate to explore the best working conditions for them.